daniellamct/Space-attack/README.md

  ## Update
  I am going to update this program after my public exam which is going to be held this year <br />
- Being high school student, I have to study and have no spare time to do coding lolol gg
+ Being high school student, I have to study and have not much spare time left to do coding lolol gg